-In the run-up to Thanksgiving, we understandably receive a lot of questions about our pasture-raised, organic turkeys.
-These turkeys are about to be the centerpieces of special meals across the country—and given the care and time it’s taken to raise them, you’re paying more for these than the loss-leader grocery store special—so we are answering some of the most common turkey questions we receive:
+Each fall, we look forward to receiving your questions about our pasture-raised, organic turkeys.
+These turkeys are soon to be the centerpieces of special meals across the country—and given the care and time it’s taken to raise them, you’re paying more for these than the loss-leader grocery store special—so we are answering some of the most common turkey questions we receive:

 What is the difference between a broad breasted and a heritage turkey?